turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

     # type exit after entering this script to get back to terminal
     # this argument make sure that the celo.env file will utilize dependencys from the bash script

-##   *Use Curl to insert 2 new github scripts, these scripts create 2 new files*
+##   *Use Curl to insert 2 github scripts, these will create 2 new files*

     username@name:~$ curl -o celo.env https://gist.githubusercontent.com/alchemydc/ce712f6f3caa7ec79f15f930ed5904ed/raw/385c65b1d3f760854258bfd6dd8cbd135710b78f/celo.env
     # .env files are for storing and accesing enviromental variables, in this case creating variables for the public keys